 Intricate levels, deep stealth systems with some of the best sound design you could find at the time and a great protagonist cemented Thief as one of the prime examples of stealth done right.
 While Thief at its core is a game of hiding in shadows and getting past areas without killing anyone, it sets a very polished base that Arkane would later make its Dishonored series on and now recently, Deathloop.

 Often considered by many to be the peak of the Immersive Sim genre, Deus Ex is a series dealing with political intrigue, international conspiracies, and the moral dilemma of transforming your body with cybernetic augments.
-In the first game which came out in the year 2000, you played as JC Denton, a newly recruited agent at UNATCO, and had to uncover various conspiracies while dealing with various moral conflicts throughout the game.
-A premise that the series has gotten only better at with time.

 The series motivates the player into trying out different avenues of approach at every encounter and highly rewards experimentation and exploration similar to Arkane’s own games.
 Letting you play as a lethal Terminator or a Pacifist silver-tongued devil that could talk his way out of most situations and sneak through the rest.

 - Open-ended gameplay with mission approach choices and story impact.